joakimk/devbox-tools/README.md

 - VM
   - [ ] Import all refinements from the internal auctionet devbox Vagrantfile (it's easier to try things out in a real environment first and import it here later)
   - Rename support/Vagrantfile to support/Vagrantfile.template (or .erb? and use templating where needed)
+- Cleanup
+  - [ ] Remove offline support for now (seems to add lots of complexity and have little value)

 **High level roadmap: 1.0: public release**

 Overall goal: Support most ruby and elixir apps with as little configuration as possible.

 - Docs
+  - [ ] How configuration works.
+Conventions around version and checksum.
+How to use free form options.
   - [ ] Plugin development
 - CLI
   - [ ] Prefix tools commands. "dev tools:update", etc.